UnitedHealthcare Contract Update

 • We are proud to be the #1 hospital in Fairfield County according to U.S. News & World Report, and one of the few hospitals in the state with Magnet status, and Planetree Gold Certification for person-centered care, reflecting our commitment to safety, innovation, and an exceptional patient experience.

 Stamford Health remains committed to ongoing negotiations and hopes to reach a fair agreement soon to ensure continued access to high-quality care.
-Please check back here for any updates and lookout for future communications from Stamford Health.
+Please check back here for updates and look out for future communications from Stamford Health.

 For assistance or questions, patients can contact the Stamford Health Call Center at 855.775.7898 or reach out to their Stamford Health physician’s office.